As CBD Oils Become More Popular, The FDA Considers Whether To Set New Rules

 You need a doctor's prescription to get this medication, and it contains a much higher dose of CBD than what people typically get from the oils sold online or in dispensaries or markets.

-Clinical trials of Epidiolex found that the high dose of CBD was generally safe but that it did cause side effects in some people including lethargy and gastrointestinal distress.
+Clinical trials of Epidiolex found that the high dose of CBD was generally safe but that it did cause side effects in some people, including lethargy and gastrointestinal distress.
 The FDA also pointed to concerns about possible liver injury.

 "This is a potentially serious risk that can be managed when the product is taken under medical supervision in accordance with the FDA approved labeling for the product," agency regulators wrote in the Federal Register notice.
 "But it is less clear how this risk might be managed if this substance is used far more widely, without medical supervision."